Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 So he didn’t bother to tell people that part.
 Minerva, at least, would have already known it, in any case.

-Or, in any case, that’s about the least convoluted way that I can see that you can have Harry being dumped on the Dursleys on a Tuesday.
+Or, in any case, that’s about the least convoluted way that I can see where you can have Harry being dumped on the Dursleys on a Tuesday.
 As the 3rd-party narrator claims he was.